Napavine, Washington: Education

-Napavine School District operates the public schools in the city of Napavine.
-Its high school, Napavine High School, has a 2B/1A athletics classification and plays in the Washington Interscholastic Activities Association (WIAA) Southwest Washington District 4.
+Napavine School District operates two public schools in the city of Napavine, an elementary school and a combined middle-school-high school, known as Napavine High School.
+As of 2022, the total enrollment was recorded at 814 students.
+The high school has a 2B athletics classification and plays in the Washington Interscholastic Activities Association (WIAA) Southwest Washington District 4.
 Napavine also is home to the Napavine Christian Academy owned by the Baptist church.